The importance of humidity in meteorology

 In order to understand this in a correct way, we have to think about when we exhale the water vapor from our mouth during winter nights.
 That air that we exhale when we breathe has a certain temperature and water vapor content.
 However, when it leaves our mouth and comes into contact with the cold air outside, its temperature drops sharply.
 Due to its cooling, the air mass loses the capacity to contain vapor, easily reaching saturation.
 Then the water vapor condenses and forms mist.

-Again, I highlight that this is the same mechanism by which the dew that wets our vehicles is formed on cold winter nights.
-Therefore, the temperature to which a mass of air must be cooled to produce condensation, without varying its vapor content, is called the dew temperature or dew point.
+Again, I emphasize that this is the same mechanism by which the dew forms that wets our vehicles on cold winter nights.
+Therefore, the temperature to which an air mass must be cooled to produce condensation, without changing its vapor content, is called the dew point temperature.
+To better understand this phenomenon, I invite you to learn more about how humidity varies with temperature.

 Why do car windows fog up and how do we remove it?